cda-gti-upm/VideoSpectrogram/Readme.md

 - `preprocessing.py`: preprocess seismic data files.
 Read all the original files in SEG2 format from a given directory and creates a new hierarchy of folders and files according to the network, station, location, channel, and information.
 Optionally, the sensor response is corrected.
+- `store_data_per_period.py`: reads datafiles of a specific location (geophone) and channel from a directory and save them in large size # files to speed up posterior data loading.
+The size is determined by the specified data time interval.

 # Plot seismic data (time plot)
 - `plot_seismic_data.py`: plot seismic data.
 Read datafiles of a specific location (geophone) and channel and plot